 Urban and industrial atmosphere, moderate sulfur dioxide pollution; coastal areas with low salinity |

-Production rooms with high humidity and some air pollution; such as food processing plants, laundries, breweries |
+Production rooms with high humidity and some air pollution, such as food processing plants, laundries, breweries |

 C4 high |